Many states allow you to use funds from a 529 plan—up to $10,000 per student in 2025—to pay for K-12 tuition and other qualified education expenses.

-You may want to open separate 529 plans for K-12 and college tuition, as early withdrawals for K-12 tuition could negatively impact potential growth contributions for college expenses.
+You may want to open separate 529 plans for K-12 and college tuition, as early withdrawals for K-12 expenses could negatively impact potential growth contributions for college expenses.

 A financial advisor can help you determine the appropriate education funding strategy for your situation.

-529 Education Savings Plan rules allow for up to $10,000 per year/per student to be applied toward private elementary or secondary school tuition expenses, making a 529 plan for K-12 a flexible option.
-Note that the only qualified expense that is stated in the rules is “tuition.”
+529 Education Savings Plan federal rules allow for up to $10,000 per student in 2025 to be applied toward private elementary or secondary school education expenses, making a 529 plan for K-12 a flexible savings option.

 As an example of how to use a 529 plan to pay for K-12 tuition, let’s say you open a 529 plan when your child is born.
 You make an initial deposit of $15,000 and monthly contributions of $396 through 12th grade.
 Assuming annual tuition costs of $10,000, a 5.5% school cost inflation rate and a 529 plan rate of return of 7.7%, your 529 plan would help cover 54% of your child’s total private K-12 tuition costs.